-Despite the possibility of a complete lifestyle change, people show up to family courts across the U.S. without a lawyer all the time.
+People show up to family courts without a lawyer all the time.
 Literally, all the time.
 Every hour of every weekday they represent themselves because they can’t hire a lawyer.
-Self-representation in family court is in fact normal.
+Self-representation in family court is in fact normal, and part of “normal” is a domestic violence victim handling her own case and getting a restraining order.

 If you’re in a violent situation and need to represent yourself, your challenge is to get due process despite the world falling apart around you.
 One of the first steps in the process is to get a restraining order.
 Fortunately, courts are empowered to address this and other issues.
 Make that decision easy for them.
 Let’s take a look at some of the practical things you should consider when representing yourself in a domestic violence case.